xsf/xmpp.org/content/blog/newsletter/2025-02-05-newsletter.md

 - [Conversations](https://conversations.im/) has released versions [2.17.8](https://codeberg.org/iNPUTmice/Conversations/releases/tag/2.17.8) and [2.17.9](https://codeberg.org/iNPUTmice/Conversations/releases/tag/2.17.9) for Android.
 - [Monal](https://monal-im.org/) has released version [6.4.9](https://github.com/monal-im/Monal/releases/tag/Build_iOS_1019) and [6.4.10](https://github.com/monal-im/Monal/releases/tag/Build_iOS_1029) for iOS an macOS.
 - [Monocles Chat 2.0.4](https://codeberg.org/monocles/monocles_chat/releases/tag/CodebergRelease-v2.0.4) has been released for Android.
-This version brings in several fixes!
+This version brings in several fixes.
 - [Cheogram](https://cheogram.com/) has released version [2.17.2-4](https://git.sr.ht/~singpolyma/cheogram-android/refs/2.17.2-4) for Android.
 - [Movim 0.29](https://github.com/movim/movim/releases/tag/v0.29) and [0.29.1](https://github.com/movim/movim/releases/tag/v0.29.1) have been released.
-Movim 0.29 (code named "Rankin") is the first XMPP client that implements "Stories" ([XEP-0501](https://xmpp.org/extensions/xep-0501.html) (Pubsub Stories)), a very nice way to share content with your contacts and allow them to react easily by chat!
-It also intruces "Briefs", a simpler way to create a short publication that only consists of a text and some medias on your profile or in your Communities.
+Movim 0.29 (code named "Rankin") is the first XMPP client that implements "Stories" ([XEP-0501](/extensions/xep-0501.html) (Pubsub Stories)), a very nice way to share content with your contacts and allow them to react easily by chat.
+It also introduces "Briefs", a simpler way to create a short publication that only consists of a text and some medias on your profile or in your Communities.
 Version [0.29.1](https://mov.im/community/pubsub.movim.eu/Movim/movim-0-29-1-is-out-time-to-upgrade-XMpha9) comes with a more polished and improved "Stories" feature, database fixes as well as some preparatory work for the PHP 8.4 version.
-To learn more about this releases, head over to the [Movim Blog](https://mov.im/community/pubsub.movim.eu/Movim)!
+To learn more about this releases, head over to the [Movim Blog](https://mov.im/community/pubsub.movim.eu/Movim).

 {{< figure src="/images/newsletter/2025-02-05/movim_story.jpg" caption="Movim 0.29 (Rankin) introducing Stories!" >}}